KailajeAnirudh/Machine-Perception-Projects/04_TwoViewStereo/README.md

 # Two-View Stereo Project

-This project implements a two-view stereo algorithm to convert multiple 2D viewpoints into a 3D reconstruction of the scene.
-The main code is in an interactive Jupyter notebook `two_view.ipynb` which imports several functions from `two_view_stereo.py`.
+This project implements a two-view stereo algorithm to convert multiple 2D viewpoints into a 3D scene reconstruction.
+The main code is in an interactive Jupyter notebook, `two_view.ipynb`, which imports several functions from `two_view_stereo.py.`

 ## Results